FHantke/brave-browser-wiki/Brave-Release-Schedule.md

 | 1.73.x  | 132               | November 6, 2024    |                                           |

 - CI does builds for Beta channel happen twice a week.
-- CI builds for Dev channel happen once a day on weekdays.
 - Updates are released as there are builds as long as tests pass.

 ---